Colourful Northern India

 DAY 02: NEW DELHI

 Dinner is at leisure tonight.
+(Dinner is excluded tonight and for your own account)

-DAY 04: DELHI – JAIPUR
+DAY 03: DELHI - JAIPUR

-This morning, we drive to Jaipur, affectionately known as the Pink City as Maharaja Ram Singh had all the Old City painted a welcoming pink in 1876 to herald a visit by the Prince of Wales (later King Edward VII), it is also the bustling capital of the state of Rajasthan.
+This morning, we drive to Jaipur, affectionately known as the Pink City, as Maharaja Ram Singh had all the Old City painted a welcoming pink in 1876 to herald a visit by the Prince of Wales (later King Edward VII).
+It is also the bustling capital of the state of Rajasthan.

 About Jaipur

 The vibrant capital of Rajasthan is a flamboyant showcase of Rajasthani architecture and a firm favourite on tourist itineraries as the third corner of India’s Golden Triangle alongside Delhi and Agra.
 Popularly known as the ‘Pink City’, in 1876 Maharaja Ram Singh had the whole city painted pink, traditionally a colour associated with hospitality, to welcome the Prince of Wales (later Edward VII).
-Jaipur was chosen by Maharaja Jai Singh II (1693-1743) for his capital.
-A skilled astronomer and visionary, he worked with superb Bengali architect Vidyadhar Bhattacharya to complete design and construction of Jaipur in less than eight years and the 18th century UNESCO-listed Jantar Mantar is the largest and best preserved of five observatories built by the astronomer prince.
+Jaipur was chosen by Maharaja Jai Singh II (1693-1743) as his capital.
+A skilled astronomer and visionary, he worked with superb Bengali architect Vidyadhar Bhattacharya to complete the design and construction of Jaipur in less than eight years, and the 18th-century UNESCO-listed Jantar Mantar is the largest and best preserved of five observatories built by the astronomer prince.
 The observatory complex is fascinating with giant stone structures that Jai Singh II had built to measure time, chart the declination of celestial bodies and predict eclipses.
 Other must-sees within the city include the City Palace Complex.
 The palace is a blend of Rajasthani and Mughal architecture.
 The son of the last Maharaja and his family still reside in a wing of the palace.
 Also of interest is the Palace of the Winds, known as Hawa Mahal, whose facade is adorned with elaborate, perforated screens.
 The Old City, the actual Pink City, is a great place to wander around with ancient walls encircling bustling bazaars selling beautiful textiles and jewellery.
-For many visitors a highlight is the magnificent Amber Fort, a striking vision in yellow and pink sandstone with a royal palace and numerous courtyards.
+For many visitors, a highlight is the magnificent Amber Fort, a striking vision in yellow and pink sandstone with a royal palace and numerous courtyards.

-DAY 05: FESTIVAL OF COLOURS, JAIPUR
+DAY 05: JAIPUR

-DAY 07: JAIPUR – BHARATPUR
+DAY 06: JAIPUR – BHARATPUR

 About Bharatpur

 The walled town of Bharatpur, in Rajasthan, is just a stone’s throw from the border with the state of Uttar Pradesh.
 Boasting the massive Lohagarh Fort (built in 1732) plus traditional markets and mosques, it’s a good place to relax, explore and soak up the town's rich cultural heritage.
 However, the real reason travellers come to Bharatpur is to visit Keoladeo Ghana National Park.
-The park can be toured on foot or by bicycle rickshaw and during a visit you may be fortunate enough to spot majestic cranes, spoonbills, pink flamingos, white ibises and grey pelicans as well as the birds of prey including vultures, harriers, peregrine falcons and ospreys.
+The park can be toured on foot or by bicycle rickshaw, and during a visit, you may be fortunate enough to spot majestic cranes, spoonbills, pink flamingos, white ibises and grey pelicans, as well as the birds of prey, including vultures, harriers, peregrine falcons and ospreys.
 A UNESCO World Heritage Site, Keoladeo Ghana is rated as one of the finest bird reserves in the world.

-DAY 08: BHARATPUR – AGRA
+DAY 07: BHARATPUR – AGRA

 About Agra

 Home to one of the most iconic monuments in the world, Agra is India's shining star and a universal favourite with travellers from around the world.
 Constantly under attack from the fierce Indian heat, this dusty city has obtained international reverence thanks to it being the site of the famous Taj Mahal, a mausoleum constructed in phases between 1632 and 1643, with extra work continuing on until 1653.
 It was commissioned by the Mughal Emperor in honour of his favourite wife Mumtaz, whose tomb still lies within its walls.
 There are few things on the planet as breath-taking as getting an up-close view of this historical masterpiece.
-Although the Taj Mahal has stolen the limelight of Agra and will realistically be at the forefront of Agra's tourism market for the foreseeable feature, this city also houses two other UNESCO World Heritage sites, making it one of the few cities in the world that can boast three of these accolades.
-The Agra Fort comes under this category and for obvious reason.
+Although the Taj Mahal has stolen the limelight of Agra and will realistically be at the forefront of Agra's tourism market for the foreseeable future, this city also houses two other UNESCO World Heritage sites, making it one of the few cities in the world that can boast three of these accolades.
+The Agra Fort comes under this category for obvious reasons.
 Built with red stone and covered, inside and out, with intricate carvings and decoration, this structure is truly a sight to behold.
 The final UNESCO World Heritage site in Agra, which is situated within India's famous Golden Triangle route, is Fatehpur Sikri, a city that was built by the Emperor Akbar to be the capital of the Mughal Empire.
 It contains stunning palaces as well as the Jama Masjid, which is one of the largest mosques in India.

-DAY 10: AGRA – ORCHHA
+DAY 09: AGRA – ORCHHA

 About Orchha

-DAY 13: KHAJURAHO - VARANASI
+DAY 12: KHAJURAHO - VARANASI

 Perhaps the holiest city in India, Varanasi, also known as the city of Shiva, is one of the oldest cities on earth, situated on the banks of the holy River Ganges.